Cost of LivingUpdated May 2026

 Is Columbia Cheap or Expensive for Rent Prices?

-Rent Prices costs in Columbia are shaped by several local factors: a workforce with enough supply to keep prices honest — costs here come in below most national averages, a buyer-friendly market where your down payment goes further than in most US cities, and The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
+Rent Prices in Columbia are shaped by several local factors: a workforce with enough supply to keep prices honest — costs here come in below most national averages, a buyer-friendly market where your down payment goes further than in most US cities, and The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual..
-The net effect puts pricing near the national midpoint.
+These factors keep prices below what you'd pay in most US metros.

 Practical Advice for Columbia